lutsen/lagan/README.md

 Lagan project structure
 =======================

-All the directories of a Lagan app and their contents.
+An overview of the directories of a Lagan app and their contents.

 #### cache (directory) ####

 You need to create this directory in the project root to hold the Twig template engine cache files.
 If updates in your templates are not showing; remember to clear the cache directory.

 #### models (directory) ####